 Yes, it’s a good idea to bake or toast the bread before making stuffing.
 Baking the bread cubes helps dry them out, allowing them to better absorb the vegetable broth and flavors without turning mushy.
 If your bread is already stale, you can skip this step, but if it’s fresh, toasting it in the oven for 10–15 minutes at 350°F (175°C) ensures the best texture for the stuffing.

-More Delicious Vegan Side Recipes
+More Vegan Casseroles

 Got a minute?
 I'd love for you to dive into the comments and rate this Vegan Cranberry and Apple Stuffing.
 Your feedback is invaluable—did you love it?
 Did you make any fun twists?
 Let me know how my directions worked for you so I can keep improving my recipes.
 Follow me on Pinterest, Instagram, Facebook, and YouTube for inspiration.